dario-piotrowicz/Angular9_github-profile-viewer-miniproject/README.md

 For the project I thought of making some sort of visualization app which makes calls to [GitHub REST API](https://docs.github.com/en/rest) and allows you to retrieve data specific to some user (like counting how many repositories the user has, how many languages and so forth, basically I will make up what to display as I code the app and read throught the API's documentation).

-I am not sure if the app will be useful in any sort of practical way, but I thought that this sort of app, highly dependent on http calls would be suitable for exercising in RXJS operations.
+I am not sure if the app will be useful in any sort of practical way, but I thought that this sort of app, highly dependent on http calls would be suitable for exercising with RXJS operators.